 Bring the pot out and add warm broth or water if it looks at all dry.
 The original recipe says to stir in the cup of grated Parmesan now.
-I have found that this breaks up the meat and makes a mushy stew, so I mix a little in with each serving and have more on the table and let each guest serve themselves.
+I have found that this breaks up the meat and makes a mushy stew, so I set the Parmesan in a small bowl on the table and let each guest serve themselves.

 For the greens on the side, look here.

 The trick to frying in olive oil is to get the temp just right.
 Heat the oil under medium heat until it looks hot but is not close to smoking.
 Test it by dipping a spare piece of broccoli.
 If it sizzles you’re good to go.
 Never get olive oil smoking hot.

 Back to the stew, this recipe doubles well for bigger dinners and the leftovers are awesome.
 Like lots of stews it seems to get better over the next few days.